OCTOBER 2025 READING LIST

 THE MAID AND THE QUEEN: THE SECRET HISTORY OF JOAN OF ARC BY NANCY GOLDSTONE

-Politically astute, ambitious, and beautiful, Yolande of Aragon, queen of Sicily, was one of the most powerful women of the Middle Ages.
-Caught in the complex dynastic battle of the Hundred Years War, Yolande championed the dauphin's cause against the forces of England and Burgundy, drawing on her savvy, her statecraft, and her intimate network of spies.
-But the enemy seemed invincible.
-Just as French hopes dimmed, an astonishingly courageous young woman named Joan of Arc arrived from the farthest recesses of the kingdom, claiming she carried a divine message-a message that would change the course of history and ultimately lead to the coronation of Charles VII and the triumph of France. —Goodreads
+Yolande of Aragon, queen of Sicily—an astute, ambitious, and engaging leader—was among the most influential women of the Middle Ages.
+During the complex dynastic struggles of the Hundred Years War, she supported the dauphin against English and Burgundian forces, using her strategic acumen, political expertise, and a network of spies.
+Despite her efforts, the enemy seemed invincible.
+Just as French hopes were fading, Joan of Arc, a remarkably courageous young woman, emerged from the far reaches of the kingdom, claiming to carry a divine message—one that would change history and ultimately lead to Charles VII's coronation and France’s victory.

 I have heard of Joan of Arc, seen a movie about her, and even had a passing interest in the woman warrior many years ago.
 Then I read Goldstone’s book, and I was mesmerized by the audacity and fortitude of the young woman de Arc.
 Once again, I was transported back in time, fully engrossed in the story of the war between England and France, a whimpering king, and a daring maiden who considered herself a messenger from God.